apache/fury-site/docs/specification/xlang_implementation_guide.md

 parameters must have one unambiguous field source.
 Optional named parameters may be omitted; an omitted optional positional parameter cannot be followed by a passed positional parameter.
 Constructor arguments and assignments are matched by resolved storage-field identity rather than field-name strings.
+If omission removes the only serialized source for a required parameter, generation fails; the generator must not invent a value or relax identity proof.

 The concrete child owns one `GeneratedStructSchema`, one canonical field sort, one serializer and descriptor cache, one reconstruction, one reference